hanada-yasutaka/qtmaplab/README.md

 Version 0.4

-There are no documents in Github still yet.
-Please check/run a few codes in the "samples" directory.
+There are no documents yet.
+Please check/run codes in the "samples" directory.

-You may find a few documents by using "doc" or "help" MATLAB commands, but you can see the code by using "edit" command.
+You may find few documents by using "doc" or "help" MATLAB commands, and you can see the code by using "edit" command.